At-Large Members (11) Appointed by Dutchess County Legislature:

 View the Position Description for EMC Appointed Members.

-Current Openings: There are currently no at-large seats open on the EMC, but potential candidates are always encouraged to contact the Dutchess County Legislative Clerk about applying for future positions, or attend an EMC meeting as a member of the public.
+Current Openings: There are currently two at-large seats open on the EMC, but potential candidates are always encouraged to contact the Dutchess County Legislative Clerk about applying for future positions, or attend an EMC meeting as a member of the public.

 - Cornell Cooperative Extension Dutchess County : Carolyn Klocker : email@example.com